haomo-ai/OverlapTransformer/README.md

 - More directly, you can generate `.png` range images by [the script from OverlapNet](https://github.com/haomo-ai/OverlapTransformer/blob/master/tools/utils/gen_depth_data.py) updated by us.
 - `overlaps` folder of each sequence below `data_root_folder` is provided by the authors of OverlapNet [here](https://drive.google.com/file/d/1i333NUC1DnJglXasqkGYCmo9p45Fx28-/view?usp=sharing).

+### Quick Use

+For a quick use, you could download our [model pretrained on KITTI](https://drive.google.com/file/d/1FNrx9pcDa9NF7z8CFtuTWyauNkeSEFW4/view?usp=sharing).

+**TODO**: give a demo about how to use our network to estimate the similarity of two scans.

 ### Training